zulip/zulip/docs/dev-env-first-time-contributors.md

 ## Vagrant environment setup tutorial

-This section guides first-time contributors through installing the Zulip dev environment on Windows, macOS, and Ubuntu.
+This section guides first-time contributors through installing the Zulip development environment on Windows, macOS, and Ubuntu.

-The recommended method for installing the Zulip dev environment is to use Vagrant with VirtualBox on Windows and macOS, and Vagrant with LXC on Ubuntu.
+The recommended method for installing the Zulip development environment is to use Vagrant with VirtualBox on Windows and macOS, and Vagrant with LXC on Ubuntu.
 This method creates a virtual machine (for Windows and macOS) or a Linux container (for Ubuntu) inside which the Zulip server and